AXT, INC. (NASDAQ: AXTI) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against AXT, Inc.

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of AXT, Inc. (“AXTI” or the “Company”) (NASDAQ: AXTI) between March 24, 2021 and April 3, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Eastern District of New York and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired AXTI securities, and/or would like to discuss your legal rights and options please visit AXT, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired AXTI securities, and/or would like to discuss your legal rights and options please visit AXT, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the Complaint, Defendants failed to disclose to investors that AXTI: (1) overstated its property holdings; (2) did not disclose that the attempted listing of an AXTI subsidiary in China had reportedly failed; (3) routinely engaged in environmental violations and unsafe business practices; and (4) declined in production in 2023.